 Event Disciplinary Investigating Officers

-An Event Disciplinary Investigating Officer is an official appointed by the Investigations Panel who is responsible for one or more of the following (depending upon the stage of the process in respect of which he/she is appointed):
+An Event Disciplinary Investigating Officer is an official appointed by the Investigations Panel who is responsible for one or more of the following (depending upon the stage of the process in respect of which theyare appointed):

-the investigation of allegations of Misconduct at any event at which he/she is appointed; and
+the investigation of allegations of Misconduct at any event at which they areappointed; and

-presenting any case of Misconduct before a protest committee at any event at which he/she is appointed.
+presenting any case of Misconduct before a protest committee at any event at which they areappointed.

-An Event Disciplinary Investigating Officer shall have the right to conduct any investigations he/she considers appropriate and may gather evidence, both documentary, physical or oral, from any person or body that is willing to speak with him.
-In respect of any Participant, an Event Disciplinary Investigating Officer shall have the right to conduct an initial interview and follow-up interviews (as deemed necessary by him), with any Participant in furtherance of investigation of the possibility of any commission of act(s) of Misconduct, subject as follows:
+An Event Disciplinary Investigating Officer shall have the right to conduct any investigations they considers appropriate and may gather evidence, both documentary, physical or oral, from any person or body that is willing to speak with them.
+In respect of any Participant, an Event Disciplinary Investigating Officer shall have the right to conduct an initial interview and follow-up interviews (as deemed necessary by them), with any Participant in furtherance of investigation of the possibility of any commission of act(s) of Misconduct, subject as follows:

 the date and time of interviews shall be determined by the Event Disciplinary Investigating Officer with reasonable allowances made for Participants’ racing commitments and schedules;